leblancmeneses/actions/docs/affected-cache.md

 In a multi-job pipeline, this job would still need to be executed to determine if the expensive work should be skipped.
 If the cache-hits could be effeciently pre calculated upfront, the pipeline would be faster and shave minutes by pruning jobs that have a cache-hit and not needed.

-Using the Affected GCP Build Cache Action simplifies this process, efficiently handling caching in both single and multi-job pipelines, and reducing the amount of manual work required.
+Using the Affected Cache Action simplifies this process, efficiently handling caching in both single and multi-job pipelines, and reducing the amount of manual work required.

 ## Dependencies

 This task depends on `google-github-actions/auth@v2`.
 Ensure you have the Google Cloud SDK authenticated in your runner.

-Whenever you use `leblancmeneses/actions/apps/gcp-build-cache@main` in a job, you should include the following dependencies in your workflow:
+Whenever you use `leblancmeneses/actions/apps/affected-cache@main` in a job, you should include the following dependencies in your workflow:

 ```yaml
     - name: set up gcloud auth